Behavior Support Services - Access Services

 Person-Centered Behavior Support

 Access Services Behavior Specialists provide direct support services to the individuals we serve.
-These services are crafted to meet the unique needs of each person through a variety of things, including: in-person support, one-on-one meetings, staff and caregiver trainings, and assessments of consumer activities and behaviors.
+These services are crafted to meet the unique needs of each person through in-person support, one-on-one meetings, staff and caregiver trainings, and assessments of activities and behaviors.

 We provide a level of care that promotes a person-centered environment that supports growth and success for our individuals, their families and support teams.